Welcome to The Thylacine Museum, an online scientific and

 ecological niche.
 Apart from the notable differences in dentition,

-even the thylacine's skull structure superficially resembles that of a
+even the thylacine's skull superficially resembles that of a canid.

-canid.
-Through their separate courses of evolution, many of the marsupial
+Through their separate courses of evolution, many of the marsupial mammals

-mammals of Australia have arrived at remarkably similar physical forms
+of Australia have arrived at remarkably similar physical forms to the placental

 The last survivor of an ancient and once diverse family of carnivorous